KxSystems/docs/docs/cloud/aws/app-a-ebs.md

     throughput gained with the larger `r4.16xlarge` instance.
 Use this precept in your calculations.

--   There is a fixed throughput per GP2 volume, but multiple volumes will increment that value up until the peak achievable in the instance definition.
-Kdb+ achieves that instance peak throughput.
+-   There is a fixed throughput per GP2 volume, but multiple volumes will increment that value up until the peak achievable in the instance definition. kdb+ achieves that instance peak throughput.

 -   Server-side kdb+ in-line compression works very well for streaming and random 1-MB read throughputs, whereby the CPU essentially keeps